hazelcast/hazelcast/site/docs/design-docs/017-file-data-ingestion.md

 Using Hadoop libs

-* `-` Complicated to setup, lot’s of dependencies, possible dependency conflicts.
+* `-` Complicated to setup, lots of dependencies, possible dependency conflicts.

 * `+` Supports advanced features - can take advantage of the structure